White-tailed shrike-tyrant

-The white-tailed shrike-tyrant (Agriornis albicauda) is a species of bird in the family Tyrannidae, the tyrant flycatchers.
+The white-tailed shrike-tyrant (Agriornis albicauda) is a species of bird in the family Tyrannidae.
 It is found in Argentina, Bolivia, Chile, Ecuador, and Peru.

 Taxonomy and systematics

 The white-tailed shrike-tyrant has a complicated taxonomic history.
 It was formally described in 1863 as Dasycephala albicauda.
 What later became its subspecies A. a. pollens had been described in 1860 as Agriornis andicoloa.
 Soon thereafter andicoloa was discovered to have been used for a subspecies of the grey-bellied shrike tyrant (A. micropterus) so by the principle of priority the new species was renamed A. pollens.
 That taxon and Dasycephala albicauda were combined in the early twentieth century and again by the principle of priority the species became the present Agriornis albicauda.

 The white-tailed shrike-tyrant has two subspecies, the nominate A. a. albicauda (Philippi & Landbeck, 1863) and A. a. pollens (Sclater, PL, 1869).

 Description

 The white-tailed shrike-tyrant is 25 to 28 cm long.
 The sexes have the same plumage.
 The two subspecies are practically indistinguishable though A. a. pollens may be slightly larger than the nominate.
 Adults have a dark gray-brown crown, a narrow buff supercilium, and a streaked face.
 Their upperparts are dark gray-brown.
 Their wings are mostly dark gray-brown with paler edges on the flight feathers.
 Their underwing coverts are cinnamon-buff.
 Their central tail feathers are dark gray-brown and the rest are white with small dark marks at their tips.
 Their throat is white with blackish streaks, their upper breast and sides gray-brown, and their lower breast, belly, and vent whitish with a buff tinge.
 Both sexes have a brown to dark brown iris, a thick hooked bill with a black maxilla and a yellowish mandible, and black legs and feet.